shotamakino/gh-repos/README.md

 ## Notes
 I defined an API for better shaping the frontend to take a single input and return the results uniformly.
-This required me to include my own validation logic for the API over Octokit's.
+This led to some constraints in design choices.

+Because of turning 3 GitHub REST APIs into 1 endpoint for our API  and has been coded so that it can be refactored into separate API resources.
+You may encounter some redundancies, but those redundancies are there to save time in the future to act as an adapter between GitHub's API with ours.

+## Todos
+- Make a mock of GitHub api to use for testing
+- Unit test route handler logic
+-